 i) Central Recipe Management

 When we talk about recipe management, we mean maintaining consistency in your recipes or menus at all your outlets.
-As a restaurant chain owner, ensuring consistency of recipe items at all your outlets can be a nightmare.
+As a restaurant chain owner, ensuring the consistency of recipe items at all your outlets can be a nightmare.
 However, a modern POS can save the day for you.

-With the right POS, you can instantly update your recipes centrally in a single click, and it would automatically be updated at all your outlets.
+With the right POS, you can instantly update your recipes centrally with a single click, and it would automatically be updated at all your outlets.
 This helps you benefit from economies of scale, cutting down food costs by explicitly reducing food wastage.

 Your typical restaurant POS should also be able to give you insights on the average rate at which stock is being consumed making inventory management easier.
 An automated system helps you reduce the number of checkpoints in the absence of a central managing.
 This can make your restaurant’s overall supply chain more efficient.

 As a restaurant owner, you may be aware that menus cannot be changed at will, even when the prices of certain commodities increase unexpectedly.
 This affects the cost of preparing specific food items which cannot be recovered in the short term.
 Managing your daily consumption requires proper utilization of raw material, including reusing certain items if possible.

 Since you can automatically view the yield of each item of your inventory daily, you can make better decisions about buying more stock well before time.